Welcome to today's edition of the Rush 24-7 podcast.

 I don't doubt the military whatsoever.

-and everything that the military is saying is very consistent with everything else that others um who know are saying about this and arrived on the scene, internal injuries uh uh there was there was a uh no no apparent uh external injuries other than the the blood from the uh from the ears, the middle ears, uh inner ears rather, and the and the nose uh and so forth.
+There was no apparent external injuries other than the blood from the ears, the middle ears, inner ears rather, and the nose and so forth.

 This is a war for crying out.

-It's like the story we had what is it early last week or late the week before last about this and I know this is going to sound like an odd comparison to you.
+It's like the story we had, what is it, early last week or late the week before last about this.

-Uh, but it all goes to the lack of historical context and perspective and understanding and how we've all been trained and conditioned, even against our will over the course of many generations to think in this stupid PC manner.
+And I know this is going to sound like an odd comparison to you, but it all goes to the lack of historical context and perspective and understanding and how we've all been trained and conditioned, even against our will over the course of many generations, to think in this stupid PC manner.

 Ever heard of Adam and Eve?